NIKI758/NIKI758/README.md

 <h1 align="center">Hi 👋, I'm Nikita Joshi</h1>
+<h3 align="center">Automation engineer fluent in Java, SQL, and Selenium, transitioning to a career in Java development for impactful software solutions</h3>

 - 🔭 I’m currently working on **Java and SQL.**

 - 🌱 I’m currently learning **Tableu and Springboot**

+- 👨‍💻 All of my projects are available at [https://github.com/NIKI758](https://github.com/NIKI758)

 - 💬 Ask me about **Java.**